Liechtenstein Public Sector E-Invoicing: Supplier Guide

 The Liechtenstein National Administration accepts electronic invoices in two formats: EN 16931-compliant XML and PDF.
 Of the two, PDF is the explicitly preferred format, making Liechtenstein an outlier among European jurisdictions adopting e-invoicing.

-• If your ERP or accounting system already generates EN 16931-compliant XML invoices, you can submit those files.
-There is no penalty or disadvantage for choosing XML over PDF.
+• If your ERP already generates EN 16931-compliant XML invoices, submit those files.

 How to Submit an E-Invoice